RicardAparicio/CryptoDemo/README.md

 - Kotlin Coroutines and Flow → Language-native asynchronous tasks, concurrency and reactive programming.
 - Arrow (concretely the Either class) → Wrapping the results of the UseCase’s and Data layer.
 - Redux (custom approach) → Transforming DOMAIN dataset into something more concrete for the UI through different Actions.
-- Dagger Hilt → Dependency injection.
+- Dagger Hilt → Android-specific library from Dagger to solve Dependency Injection more easily.
 - Compose UI → Most recent and modern toolkit for render Android Views, a game changer! 🤯

 ![](demogif.gif)